Adjective: Comparison (degrees)

+Also, no longer in common use, "wrong" /rɒŋ/, /rɔːŋ/, "wronger" /ˈrɒŋɡər/, /ˈrɔːŋɡər/, "wrongest" /ˈrɒŋɡɪst/, /ˈrɔːŋɡɪst/ (more commonly: "wrong", "more wrong", "most wrong").

+Pronunciations such as /ˈlɒŋər/ or /ˈstrɒŋɪst/ are perceived to be strongly regional (e.g. Western Scottish or Ulster) or foreign-accented (e.g. Dutch).
+Historically, the forms with /ŋɡ/ are the original ones - see NG coalescence.

 Another way to convey comparison is by incorporating the words "more" and "most".
 There is no simple rule to decide which means is correct for any given adjective, however.
 The general tendency is for simpler adjectives and those from Anglo-Saxon to take the suffixes, while longer adjectives and those from French, Latin, or Greek do not—but sometimes the sound of the word is the deciding factor.

 Many adjectives do not naturally lend themselves to comparison.
 For example, some English speakers would argue that it does not make sense to say that one thing is "more ultimate" than another, or that something is "most ultimate", since the word "ultimate" is already absolute in its semantics.
 Such adjectives are called non-comparable or absolute.
 Nevertheless, native speakers will frequently play with the raised forms of adjectives of this sort.
 Although "pregnant" is logically non-comparable (either one is pregnant or not), one may hear a sentence like "She looks more and more pregnant each day".

 Comparative and superlative forms are also occasionally used for other purposes than comparison.
 In English comparatives can be used to suggest that a statement is only tentative or tendential: one might say "John is more the shy-and-retiring type", where the comparative "more" is not really comparing him with other people or with other impressions of him, but rather, could be substituting for "on the whole" or "more so than not".
 In Italian, superlatives are frequently used to put strong emphasis on an adjective: bellissimo means "most beautiful", but is in fact more commonly heard in the sense "extremely beautiful".